Website Maintenance Cost in 2023 + Hiring a Professional vs Self-Maintenance

-SSL (Secure Sockets Layer) is a data transfer protocol that enables encrypted communication between a server and a browser.
+Secure Sockets Layer (SSL) is a data transfer protocol that enables encrypted communication between a server and a browser.

-The benefits of having an SSL certificate on a website include higher security, stronger data privacy, and better performance on search engines.
-All websites that process sensitive user information such as passwords or credit card details should have an SSL certificate.
+The benefits of having an SSL certificate include higher security, stronger data privacy, and better performance on search engines.
+All websites that process sensitive user information, such as passwords or credit card details, should have SSL certificates.

-SSL certificates vary in cost depending on the number of domains or subdomains they cover.
-For a single-domain SSL, prices range between $7–$860/year.
-The average Wildcard SSL certificate for protecting multiple subdomains costs $50–$1,000/year.
+SSL certificate costs may vary depending on the number of domains or subdomains they cover.
+For a single-domain SSL, prices range between $7–860/year.
+Meanwhile, a wildcard SSL certificate for protecting multiple subdomains costs $50–1,000/year.

-To save costs, get a web hosting plan that comes with a free SSL certificate.
-For example, Hostinger offers a free lifetime SSL certificate with all our plans.
+To save money, get a web hosting plan with a free SSL certificate.
+Hostinger offers a free lifetime SSL certificate with all our plans.

-To check whether a site uses an SSL certificate, open it in a web browser.
-Look for a padlock icon in the address bar’s left corner or an HTTPS protocol written before the domain name.
-When you click on the padlock, it will show that the SSL Certificate is valid.
+To check whether SSL encryption is active, open your browser and look for a padlock icon on the left side of the address bar.
+When you click on the padlock, it will show whether the SSL Certificate is valid.